apache/fury/docs/guide/java_serialization_guide.md

 ### Deserialize non-existent classes

-Fury support deserializing non-existent classes, this feature can be enabled by `FuryBuilder#deserializeNonexistentClass(true)`.
-When enabled, and metadata sharing enabled, Fury will store the deserialized data of this type in a lazy subclass of Map.
-By using the lazy map implemented by Fury, the rebalance cost of filling map during deserialization can be avoided, which further improves performance.
+Fory support deserializing non-existent classes, this feature can be enabled by `ForyBuilder#deserializeNonexistentClass(true)`.
+When enabled, and metadata sharing enabled, Fory will store the deserialized data of this type in a lazy subclass of Map.
+By using the lazy map implemented by Fory, the rebalance cost of filling map during deserialization can be avoided, which further improves performance.
 If this data is sent to another process and the class exists in this process, the data will be deserialized into the object of this type without losing any information.